 If a number is prime then its only factors are itself and 1, so there is no need to look for more factors.
 For example, if a number is not divisible by 2, this means that it is not divisible by any even number, so half the numbers are tested.
 If a number is not divisible by 3 then it is not divisible by the multiples of 3 either.
 By testing with the numbers 2, 3, 5, 7, 11, 13, and other smaller than the number itself primes we can cover all their multiples as well.
 So we can be sure whether our number is a prime or not.

-Geogebra has this great tool for visualising divisibility.
+Geogebra has this great tool for visualizing divisibility.

 We have created some print and digital (google slides) activities for practicing divisibility rules.

-The premium version includes 36 printable task-cards and 36 interactive slides/task-cards.
+The premium version includes 36 printable task cards, 36 interactive slides/task cards and 2 worksheets